Likvo-g/USTC-Assistant/README.md

-this is a naozi project
+This is for front-end page, adapted to https://github.com/Likvo-g/Assistant-Bot